sdsykes/wordle-solver/README.md

 # Wordle solver

 This code finds an efficient way to solve every possible wordle puzzle, or a list of puzzles passed to it.
-The wordlist passed to the solver should contain puzzle answers that are contained in the list in the file wlist.
+The wordlist passed to the solver should contain puzzle answers that are contained in the file wlist.

 Usage

 ```
-ruby solve.rb [wordlist]
+ruby solve.rb [-i | wordlist]
 ```

+Pass -i to enter interactive mode.
+Scores are entered like ```-x-oo``` where x indicates an exact match, and o indicates a incorrectly placed match.

 ## Results